 From my experience, PPC campaigns (neither text nor banners) do not work well in this case, since that’s not how people usually look for plugins or themes.
 But probably you will get a better experience.

 Check out Thomas Hoefter’s excellent article “How To Promote Your New WordPress Plugin – My Detailed Guide” on WPScoop on promoting new WordPress plugins (can be also applied to themes I guess) where he gave complete details on do’s and don’ts for promotion.

 Users always give plugin and theme developers a lot of feedback – in support requests, in comments, etc. – while some of it is just emotions, there’s a lot of it worth attention, so do not ignore it.
 That’s the best way to find out what should you improve, what features you should add, what interface part may be confusing, and so on.

-This is more of a technical advice.
+This is more of technical advice.
 Over time you will get a lot of bug reports, feature requests, and so on, and it’s quite hard to keep them all in the head or notebook.
-So my advice is to use some project management software, like Redmine or JIRA, or Asana to write the things down and to always get them fixed/implemented.
+So my advice is to use some project management software, like Redmine or JIRA, or Asana (a popular GatherContent alternative) to write the things down and to always get them fixed/implemented.